WSDL and Schema Locations

 can be found here:

-The WSDL for the notification receptor API is located here:
+The WSDL for the Notification API is located at:

-For more information about building a notification receptor web service, see The Notification Receptor API.
+For more information about the Notification API, see The Notification API.

 When a new version of the service API is released, previous versions are supported for a